aduyko/website/emo.md

 Tiers are:
 S: "This is incredible" has crossed my mind while listening to these bands or they have otherwise moved me in some way
 A: I like these bands a lot
-B: I think these bands are fine, or I think they're good but not lined up with my tastes
+B: I think these bands are fine but don't stand out, or I think they're good but not lined up with my tastes
 C: I don't like these bands
 F: Reserved for music that I think is poisonous to listen to

 ## S
 <hr>
 - Breakwater
+- Bright Eyes
 - Burial Etiquette
 - Funeral Diner
 - Joyce Manor
 - SPORT
-- Weezer **

 ## A
 <hr>